cs3b/kameleon/README.md

 Optionally is nice to use:

-* devise (Kameleon uses paths suplied by devise.
-So if you're using some other authentication solution, you might want to overwrite it)
-* selenium-wedriver && capybara-webkit for testing full site
+* selenium-wedriver && capybara-webkit for testing together with javascript
 * thin (if you want run your specs faster - add gem 'thin' to Gemfile in your app)

 Gemfile